 About the Program

 The CyberCorps®: Scholarship for Service (SFS) program at CSUSB started in 2009.
-Sponsored by the National Science Foundation (NSF), the SFS program provides students full tuition, books, and a monthly stipend.
-Upon graduation, these students must work in federal, state, or local government for two years (or equivalent to the length of the scholarship).
-Scholarships range from up to $50k for undergrads and up to $80k for graduates.
+Sponsored by the National Science Foundation (NSF), the SFS program provides students tuition, books, and a monthly stipend.
+Upon graduation, these students must work in federal, state, local, or tribal government for two years (or equivalent to the length of the scholarship).
+Scholarships range from up to $55k for undergrads and up to $85k for graduates.
 Over 100 students have completed the CyberCorps®: Scholarship for Service program at CSUSB.

 CSUSB selects the most qualified candidates to participate in the program.
 Before reviewing the application, you must determine whether or not you meet our eligibility requirements.